 Medication For The Rest Of Your Life

 I am sure you are aware that even the best pills in the world have side effects, so avoid them if you can.
-But at the same time having high blood pressure does not mean you have to take pills for the rest of your life.
+At the same time having high blood pressure does not mean you have to take pills for the rest of your life.

-Following a diet rich in fruit and vegetables, lowering your weight, using mind-body techniques like meditating and reducing your salt intake can lower your blood pressure without any side effects and can sometime lead to the doctor taking you off medications.
+Following a diet rich in fruit and vegetables, lowering your weight, using mind-body techniques like meditating and reducing your salt intake can lower your blood pressure without any side effects.
+It can sometime lead to the doctor taking you off medications.

 Avoiding Exercise